Hunorabraham/TescoJuice/readMe.txt

 	- move with wasd, shoot with space
 	- it freezes whenever your brain damage (light gray number) reaches 10; you must close the game by pressing Esc, and launch it again to start over
 	- you can see your score in green

-trouble shooting:
-you'll probably have to download and run vc_redist.x64.exe first(you only have to do this once), after that the game should launch properly vc_redsit.x64.exe is a lie, it doesn't do what it's supposed to, the DLLs will still be missing. (for now download visual studio, and add Desktop development with c++, that way the DLLs will be installed)